 ‘Vate’ is a word that was used in ancient Rome to refer to a poet with divine or prophetic inspiration and tasks.
 The word *wātis (Latin vatis, Greek ouateis) is of Gallic origin and refers to a diviner, a prophet or an oracle.
 The root *wātis also gave the Germanic Wotan (Odin in Scandinavian).
 In ancient Latin text the term is found in Strabo (IV, 4, 4), Pliny (Natural History XXX, 13), Lucan (Pharsalus I, 448), Ammianus Marcellinus (XV, 9) and, before him, Timagena.

-It does thus not surprise that he soon gained a reputation as a prophetic figure and his poetry was seen as containing insights and predictions about the future.
+Thus, for Roman ears, Virgil sang in his poems about the mysterious forces that were closely tied to their spiritual and religious beliefs.
+He soon gained a reputation as a prophetic figure, and his poetry was seen as containing insights and predictions about the future.
 This status was enhanced by Virgil’s association with the legendary prophetess of the Sibyl.

 In his most famous work, the Aeneid, he tells the story of the Trojan prince Aeneas and his journey to Italy, where he founds the city of Rome after descending into the Hades guided by the Cumean prophetess.
 In addition to the Aeneid, Virgil’s other works were also seen as containing prophetic elements.
-For example, his collection of pastoral poems, the Eclogues (or Bucolica), was believed to contain hidden references to the political and social climate of ancient Rome, and some readers saw in them even hints of future events, in particular the birth of Christ.
+For example, his collection of pastoral poems, the Eclogues (or Bucolica), was believed to contain hidden references to the political and social climate of ancient Rome, and some readers saw even hints of future events, particularly the birth of Christ.

 To perform the Sortes Virgilianae, an individual would first formulate a question or problem that they needed guidance on.
 They would then open a copy of Virgil’s works at random, and the passage that they landed on would be interpreted as a response to their question.
 The interpretation was often done with the help of traditional methods of divination, such as reading the passage in conjunction with other symbols or signs.

-The practice was long in use and popular until the late Middle Ages.
-Still Charles I. of England is said to have been foretold his decapitation by Virgil.
-According to the legend, he consulted the Sortes Virgilianae and allegedly opened Virgil’s works to a passage that contained a line announcing impending doom.
-It is unsure, whether this was Dido’s prayer ‘Nor let him then enjoy supreme command, but fall, untimely, by some hostile hand’ or ‘Et sic in fatis’ – And thus it is in the fates.
-In any case, legend is sure that Virgil’s prophecy was, as always, right.
+The practice was popular until the late Middle Ages.
+Charles I of England is said to have been foretold of his decapitation by Virgil.
+According to legend, he consulted the Sortes Virgilianae and opened Virgil’s works to a passage that contained a line announcing impending doom.
+It is uncertain whether this was Dido’s prayer “Nor let him then enjoy supreme command, but fall, untimely, by some hostile hand,” or “Et sic in fatis” – “And thus it is in the fates.”
+In any case, legend has it that Virgil’s prophecy was correct.

 The enchanted garden in Wagner’s Parsifal was created by Klingsor, the said ‘grandson’ of Virgil.